snowflakedb/snowpark-python/src/snowflake/snowpark/modin/plugin/PANDAS_CHANGELOG.md

 - Fixed UDTF "int64 is not serializable" errors from new Snowflake release in `apply(axis=1)`
 - Fixed binary operations with single-row DataFrame and Series.
 - Fixed incorrect return type in `qcut` when given `Series` input and improved error checking logic.
-- Removed import of modin.pandas.Index, instead having it import our own class that is currently a wrapper

 ### Behavior Changes
 - Raise not implemented error instead of fallback to pandas in the following APIs: